 3. I work at the library for five hours a week and have been offered an internship off campus.
 How many hours can I request on my CPT request form?

 While school is in session a student may only engage in a maximum of 20 hours of employment per week, regardless of whether they are engaged in employment on campus or off campus.
 A student who meets the eligibility requirements for CPT and works on campus 5 hours per week may be authorized for part-time CPT for an additional 15 hours.
-However, the total employment, while school is in session, may not exceed 20 hours per week (graduate assistantships count as 15 hours of permissible work per week; likewise Resident Hall Assistantships count as 20 hours per week).
+However, the total employment while school is in session may not exceed 20 hours per week (graduate assistantships count as 15 hours of permissible work per week; likewise Resident Hall Assistantships count as 20 hours per week).

 To participate in CPT, the program/school must either have:

-- An approved internship course that carries credit, semester dates, a faculty supervisor and is listed in the University bulletin; OR
+- An approved internship course that carries credit, semester dates, a faculty supervisor and is listed in the University bulletin; or

 - The academic dean or advisor must attest that the internship is a graduation degree requirement

-- OR the DGS or department chair must attest to the fact that the student needs the internship experience to complete the dissertation requirement.
+- or the DGS or department chair must attest to the fact that the student needs the internship experience to complete the dissertation requirement.

-If the program/school cannot attest to one of the above requirements, then CPT is not an option and OPT or work with an International Organization may be alternatives.
+If the program/school cannot attest to one of the above requirements, then CPT is not an option and Pre-completion OPT or work with an International Organization may be alternatives.